Joel Embiid tries to put early foot, hand woes behind him - NewsBreak

 DeRozan reaches 20,000 points but Spurs beat Bulls 129-124

-SAN ANTONIO (AP) — Keldon Johnson scored 33 points, spoiling a career milestone for former teammate DeMar DeRozan and leading the San Antonio Spurs to a 129-124 victory over the Chicago Bulls.
-DeRozan scored 33 points for Chicago, becoming just the 50th player in NBA history to reach 20,000.
-The victory came hours after San Antonio waived Joshua Primo, cutting ties with the No. 12 pick in the 2021 NBA draft.
-Jakob Poeltl added 21 points and 13 rebounds for San Antonio, who improved to 4-2 in what is supposed to be a rebuilding season.
+SAN ANTONIO (AP) — Keldon Johnson scored 33 points for San Antonio, spoiling a career milestone for former teammate DeMar DeRozan and leading the Spurs to a 129-124 victory over the Chicago Bulls on Friday night.
+DeRozan had 33 points for Chicago, becoming just the 50th player in NBA...

 Young scores 36 points, Hawks down Pistons again 136-112